Data-compatibility of algorithms: The problem and the algorithm

-As mentioned above, our data-compatibility result, presented in Theorem \ref{thm:7.1} below, will not be about asymptotic convergence but rather specify conditions that guarantee the existence of a solution that is $(\tau,\bar{L})$-compatible with the data pair $(\Gamma=Fix(T),f).$ I.e., that for every $\tau\in(0,1),$ and any sequence $\{x^{k}\}_{k=0}^{\infty}$, generated by Algorithm \ref{alg:sa-psm}, there exists an integer $K$ so that, for all $k\geq K$:
+As mentioned above, our data-compatibility result, presented in Theorem \ref{thm:7.1} below, will not be about asymptotic convergence but rather specify conditions that guarantee the existence of an iterate, of any sequence generated by the HSM of Algorithm \ref{alg:sa-psm}, that is $(\tau,\bar{L} )$-compatible with the data pair $(\Gamma=Fix(T),f).$ I.e., that for every $\tau\in(0,1),$ and any sequence $\{x^{k}\}_{k=0}^{\infty}$, generated by Algorithm \ref{alg:sa-psm}, there exists an integer $K$ so that, for all $k\geq K$:

 where $\bar{L}$ is some well-defined constant.